Check out v4 of the Fauna CLI

 Add documents to the Product collection.

-1. Start a shell session in the Fauna CLI:
+1. Start a shell session with the admin role in the Fauna CLI:

 2. Enter editor mode to run multi-line queries: